tleguern/adventofcode-2021/README.md

 This is my experiment in solving the Advent of Code chalenge using pure Ansible.

-Here are the rules I impose to myself:

-- No custom modules ;
-- No heavy templating ;
-- Custom filters are OK.

 ## Stats

 Ansible can be very slow especially when abused for silly things.